 Together with Badiredi, the Lutheran Women’s Fellowship at the Alexandra Lutheran Church, we run a daily Feeding Scheme for indigent dwellers in the area, and at the same premises we run an After-Care Centre for children.

-The Union of Jewish Women Johannesburg runs a Sewing School for unemployed men and women at Temple Emanuel in Parktown.
+The Union of Jewish Women Johannesburg runs a Sewing School for unemployed men and women.
 The aim of the sewing school is to empower unemployed people and equip them with the required skills to ultimately be in a position to support themselves.
 The school is now producing lovely carry bags, pillow covers and tablecloths which can be ordered through the offices of the Johannesburg branch of the Union of Jewish Women.

 The Union also continues to be a part of other community awareness’s and once off projects, such as Mandela Day and International Mitzvah Day.